shimmy568/blog/source/_posts/docker-nodejs.md

 app.listen(port, () => console.log(`App listening on port ${port}!`));
 ```

 Wait what that's it?
 9 fucking lines?
-Wow fuck this guide amiright.
+Wow, fuck this guide amiright.

 Here's a breakdown of what's going on there.
 Skip to [here](#Building) if you could give less of a fuck.